 Besides Resonance and Sampling, you may also be facing a Visibility problem…

-There has to be enough people seeing your offerings before you get even 1 sale.
-If your offering has been proven to be resonant, and if you’re offering a low-risk sample, but people aren’t buying yet, then it’s a visibility problem.
+If you’ve made your offering resonant, and you’re offering a low-risk sample, but people aren’t buying, then it’s a visibility problem.

-While you’re working on Resonance, Sampling, Visibility, keep going with the rhythm of your consistent content.
-That is the foundation on which true growth is built.
+All the while, keep consistent with your content…While working on Resonance, Sampling, and Visibility, keep your rhythm of content.
+That is the foundation on which an authentic business is built.

-George Kao is a Marketing Coach for Counselors, Coaches, Speakers, and Authors.
+George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.